1 dead, 3 seriously hurt in East Village high-rise fire: FDNY

 It was the third fatal fire in less than 30 hours in the city, and the second in a NYCHA public housing complex.
 Neighbors who live in apartments adjacent to the one that burned here said that they’re saddened by what happened, but grateful that it didn’t spread.

-For its part, NYCHA released a brief reaction, through a spokesperson, regarding its two recent fatal fires.
-“These are open investigations.
-Please reach out to FDNY for more information.”
+For its part, NYCHA released a brief statement concerning its two recent fatal fires, confirming investigations are ongoing.